Chemical Engineering (BS)

 ACCELERATED PHYSICS I

-Choose one of the following Chemistry courses depending on track:
+Choose one of the following Chemistry courses depending on sequence:

 GENERAL CHEMISTRY I-LECTURES